 Explore the Piazza dell’Anfiteatro

-The Guinigi Tower (Torre Guinigi) is one of Lucca’s most distinctive landmarks and offers a unique experience for visitors.
+No day in Lucca is complete without climbing the Guinigi Tower, one of the city’s most iconic structures.
+What makes it special?
+At the top of the tower, oak trees grow from its summit — a rare rooftop garden with panoramic views of Tuscany.
 Climbing the 230 steps to the top of this medieval tower rewards you with breathtaking panoramic views of the city.
 But what makes this tower truly special is the small grove of oak trees that sits atop it, creating a rooftop garden that symbolizes renewal and rebirth.
-As you ascend, you’ll pass through a narrow, winding staircase that gives a glimpse into the architectural ingenuity of the time.

 Walk to the Cathedral of San Martino